ilin0418/ilin0418/README.md

 # Hey, I'm Ivan 🙌
 - Junior @ RIT 🐯
-- B.S.in Software Engineering, minoring in Computer Science and Economics.
+- B.S. in Software Engineering, minoring in Computer Science and Economics.
 - Grew up in Brooklyn, NY and currently lives in Rochester, NY.
 - Enjoys data modelling and drawing inferences from statistical analyses.
 - My hobbies are building keyboards, tinkering with Arch Linux, reading manga, and playing with my piano in my freetime.